 - 1/2 oz. spiced cranberry simple syrup or 1.5–2 oz.
 100% cranberry juice

-- juice of 1/2 lime (cut up other half into wedges for garnish)
+- fresh lime juice from 1/2 lime (cut up other half into wedges for garnish)

 - dry champagne (or prosecco) for topping